Solar Guide

 The New York Solar Equipment Tax Credit is a state tax incentive that helps homeowners reduce the cost of going solar.
 This credit allows you to claim 25% of your qualified solar energy system equipment costs, up to a maximum credit of $5,000.
 The solar system must be installed at your primary residence in New York State and used for heating, cooling, hot water, or electricity generation.

-You can qualify for this credit in three ways: by purchasing solar equipment outright, entering into a lease agreement for solar equipment, or signing a power purchase agreement (PPA) that spans at least 10 years to buy electricity from solar panels you don’t own.
-While this credit isn’t refundable (meaning you won’t get cash back if the credit exceeds your tax liability), any unused portion can be carried forward for up to five years, giving you flexibility to use the full benefit over time.
-To claim this credit, you’ll need to file Form IT-255 with your New York State tax return.
+You can qualify for this credit in three ways: purchasing solar equipment outright, entering a lease agreement for solar equipment, or signing a power purchase agreement (PPA) that spans at least 10 years for solar-generated electricity.
+While this is a non-refundable credit (meaning it can only reduce your tax liability to zero), any unused portion can be carried forward for up to five years, giving you flexibility to use the full benefit over time.
+To claim this credit, you’ll need to complete Form IT-255 when filing your New York state tax return.

-New York’s Sales Tax Exemption for residential solar energy systems helps homeowners save money by eliminating sales tax on solar equipment purchases and installation.
-This state-level incentive has been available since 2005 and removes the standard 4% New York State sales tax, plus the additional 3/8% tax that applies in the Metropolitan Commuter Transportation District (which includes New York City and surrounding counties).
+New York’s Sales Tax Exemption for residential solar energy systems helps homeowners save money by eliminating state sales tax on solar equipment purchases and installation.
+This exemption removes the standard 4% New York State sales tax, plus an additional 3/8% tax if you live in the Metropolitan Commuter Transportation District (which includes New York City and surrounding areas).

-The financial benefit varies depending on your location within New York.
-All homeowners automatically save the 4% state sales tax on their solar purchase.
-However, local sales tax exemptions depend on where you live – some counties and cities provide full exemption from local taxes (bringing your total tax rate to 0%), while others still charge local sales tax ranging from 1.5% to 4.5%.
-For example, residents in Albany County, Erie County, Nassau County, Suffolk County, and New York City pay no sales tax at all on residential solar systems, while residents in areas like Monroe County or Chautauqua County would still pay 4% local sales tax but save on the state portion.
+The local tax savings vary significantly depending on where you live in New York.
+Some counties and cities provide full exemption from local sales taxes (bringing your total tax rate to 0%), while others still charge local taxes ranging from 1.5% to 4.5%.
+For example, residents in Albany County, Erie County, Nassau County, Suffolk County, and New York City pay no sales tax on solar equipment, while residents in areas like Allegany County still pay 4.5% in local taxes.
+The exemption applies to both the solar equipment itself and professional installation services.

-The NY-Sun Program is New York State’s comprehensive solar incentive initiative that provides direct financial rebates to homeowners who install solar panel systems.
-Administered by NYSERDA (New York State Energy Research and Development Authority), this program offers upfront cash incentives that reduce the total cost of your solar installation, making clean energy more affordable for New York families.
+The NY-Sun Program is New York State’s comprehensive solar incentive initiative that provides financial support to make solar installations more affordable for homeowners, businesses, and communities across the state.
+Administered by NYSERDA (New York State Energy Research and Development Authority) in partnership with local utilities, this program offers direct cash incentives to help offset the upfront costs of installing solar panels on your property.

 Net metering in New York allows homeowners with solar panels to receive credit for excess electricity they generate and send back to the power grid.
-When your solar system produces more energy than your home uses, that extra power flows to the grid and you receive credits on your electric bill.
-These credits offset the electricity you use from the grid when your solar panels aren’t producing enough power, like at night or during cloudy days.
+When your solar system produces more energy than your home uses, that extra power flows to the grid and you receive a 1:1 credit – meaning you get full retail value for every kilowatt-hour (kWh) you export.
+This credit can then be used to offset electricity you draw from the grid when your panels aren’t producing enough power, like at night or during cloudy days.

 Ready to start saving with solar?